KonradOliwer/yana-be-flask/README.md

 If we want higher level of security we might want to look for more sophisticated tools - like using AWS secret (if our infrastructure is on AWS).
 For higher security we also would like to compile code and don't keep original source code on the server.

-Building database from scratch is good thing for development but for production we should have some kind of migration system.
-We could use [Alembic](https://alembic.sqlalchemy.org/en/latest/) for that.

 ### Running the app
 Install dependencies
 ```bash